sigasi/sigasi_insights/manual/editor.md

 **Note:** In other tools this feature may be know as *paste as instantiation* or *port translation*.

-Sigasi HDT knows all entities in the design and their interfaces, and can therefore automate much of the instantiation process.
+Sigasi Studio knows all entities in the design and their interfaces, and can therefore automate much of the instantiation process.
 At the point in the code where you normally enter the entity name, you can use autocompletion instead to suggest a list of possible entities.
 Upon